YouTube

 After a quick stop at the Viking Caves, we stopped off at Koh Phi Phi, the biggest of all the islands within the Phi Phi archipelago.

-Now the plan here was to head to the viewpoint, one of the most famous on the entire backpacker trail here in South East Asia if not the world and then grab a bite.
+Now the plan here was to head to the viewpoint, one of the most famous on the entire backpacker trail here in South East Asia, if not the world.
 I don’t remember much from here last time around, apart from the wild hostel and parties at the far end and the labyrinth of alleyways.
 But I couldn’t remember how big it was.

 MAYA BAY FACTS: